blockchyp/blockchyp-csharp/README.md

 * **Required Role:** Partner API Access

 The API returns a list of partner residual statements.
 By default, all statements are returned with the most recent statements listed first.
-Optional date parameters can filter statements to a specific date range.
+Optional date parameters (`startDate` and `endDate`) can filter statements to a specific date range.

+The list of statements returns basic information about statements like volume, transaction count, and commissions earned.

+Use the `id` returned with each statement summary with the *Partner Statement Detail* API to pull down full details.